joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/08/nyregion/aclu-new-york-venezuelan-deportation.html

 **The Briefing: Bayern 1 Inter 2 - That Lautaro goal, Muller's moment, but what makes Inzaghi's men contenders?**\
-`A tight and tense evening in Bavaria saw the Italian side recover from conceding a late equaliser to claim a lead to take back to San Siro`\
+`A tight and tense evening in Munich saw the Italian side recover from conceding a late equaliser to claim a lead to take back to San Siro`\
 https://nytimes.com/athletic/6261134/2025/04/08/bayern-munich-inter-muller-lauturo-league/

 **The Briefing: Arsenal 3 Real Madrid 0 - Breaking down Rice's two incredible free-kicks**\